Kreischberg, Austria: Family Ski Guide

 Murau, 8km from the resort, offers a larger selection of lodging and services if you prefer a proper town base.
 The trade-off is a daily drive to the gondola.

 A tubing park sits right next to the gondola mountain station, with its own dedicated tubing lift, so children who finish ski school early or need a non-skiing afternoon have an immediate option without descending the mountain.
-Kreischi character appearances happen at scheduled events through the season; check the resort's events calendar for dates.
+Tubing is free with a valid lift pass, which is a detail that matters when you are already tracking expenses.

 When to Go